 A bind-over is neither a conviction nor a punishment; but is a preventive measure against future offence.
 The prosecution, with the permission of the court, agrees to withdraw the charge in return for a bind over -- a promise by the offender to engage in good behaviour for a period not exceeding 3 years.

-From June 2019 to the end of February 2021, 10,242 persons have been arrested in association with the anti-extradition movement, amongst which 2,521 persons have been prosecuted.
-1119 persons have completed the legal process, out of which an estimated 236 (21%) have been acquitted; 261 (23%) have been granted binding-over; 614 (55%) have been convicted; 4 persons have received Care or Protection Orders (0.4%), and 4 persons (0.4%) have been punished for contempt of court according to civil law.
-Of the 614 persons who were convicted, an estimated 247 persons (22%) have been sentenced to prison, and 367 persons (33%) were awaiting sentencing, or have received penalties not involving imprisonment *.
+From June 2019 to the end of April 2021, 10,260 persons have been arrested in association with the anti-extradition movement, and 2,608 persons have been prosecuted.
+1275 persons have completed the legal process, out of which 275 persons have been acquitted (22%); 277 persons have been granted binding-over (22%); 334 persons have been sentenced to prison (26%), and the remaining 381 persons (30%) were awaiting sentencing, or have received penalties not involving imprisonment.

 Category 2-- – Category 2 -- Other Arrested Youths who do not qualify for PSDS or O.N.E.
 Bind-Over may face prosecution.
 Once convicted, that person will carry a criminal record, However, under the Rehabilitation of Offenders Ordinance, if the convicted person had not previously committed another offence, and is not sentenced to imprisonment exceeding three months or a fine exceeding $10,000, the conviction record will be considered as "spent" if he/she has not re-offended within a period of three years.
 This means that, under most circumstances, he/she should be regarded as not having been convicted of the offence, and there is no need to reveal the criminal record to others.(See link to exceptions and details).